amranidev/scaffold-interface/README.md

 ```

-The next required step is to publish assets in your application with :
+3. Publish assets in your application with :

 ```
 php artisan vendor:publish

 ```

-The last required step is to migrate scaffoldinterface
+4. Migrate scaffoldinterface

 ```
 php artisan migrate